Rosemary Lewis

 For a studio painter, the thought of lugging all your gear outside and dealing with rapidly changing light and complex scenery can be a little daunting.

 Although I was already reasonably competent at drawing and painting still lifes in the studio, when I first tried to paint outdoors many years ago, I was really unhappy with the results!
 I realised after those first few frustrating attempts, that I still had an awful lot to learn.
-So I decided to break this new challenge down into smaller, more achievable steps.
-1. I learned what I could from books and other sources about the effect of different light, atmospheric perspective and typical value schemes of outdoor paintings.
-I studied the composition of landscape painting.

 2. I painted what I could see out of my window: rooftops, chimneys, clouds and trees.
 I kept painting still lifes, and improving my drawing accuracy.